bloombloombloom/Bloom/src/DebugServer/Gdb/README.md

 [`Bloom::DebugServer::Gdb::CommandPackets::CommandPacket`](./CommandPackets/CommandPacket.hpp) and
 [`Bloom::DebugServer::Gdb::ResponsePackets::ResponsePacket`](./ResponsePackets/ResponsePacket.hpp) classes are base classes for these packets.
-For most GDB commands supported by this server implementation, there is a specific command packet that can be found in [/src/DebugServer/Gdb/CommandPackets](./CommandPackets).
+For most GDB commands supported by this server implementation, there is a specific command packet class that can be found in [/src/DebugServer/Gdb/CommandPackets](./CommandPackets).
 When the server receives a command packet from the GDB client, the appropriate (`CommandPacket` derived) object is constructed, which encapsulates all of the relevant information for the particular command.

 Consider the [`Bloom::DebugServer::Gdb::CommandPackets::SetBreakpoint`](./CommandPackets/SetBreakpoint.hpp) command packet class: